speedyswimmer1000/linode-dyn-dns/README.md

         $ echo DOMAIN_ID > .domain
         $ echo RESOURCE_ID > .resource

+        The .resource file may have multiple RESOURCE_IDs on it; there may be one RESOURCE_ID per line.

 6. Set cron to update every 30 minutes:

         # Minutes  Hr  Dy  Mo  Wd  Command